oap-project/gazelle_plugin/docs/Columnar-Expression-Developer-Guide.md

 Currently, the columnar expressions in Gazelle are implemented based on Arrow/gandiva.
 Developer needs to implement a columnar expression class in Gazelle scala code and also add some logic to replace Spark expression with the implemented columnar expression.
-And the native code for expression's core functionality is implemented in Arrow/gandiva.
+And the native code is implemented in Arrow/gandiva for expression's core functionality.

-We should check whether the desired function is already implemented in gandiva.
-For functions already implemented, we may still need to make a few code changes to meet the compatibility with Spark.
+Before native code development, we should check whether the desired function is already implemented in gandiva.
+If so, we can directly use it or just make a few code changes to meet the compatibility with Spark.

 Take `regexp_extract` as example.